ArronJablonowski/birtha/README.md

 Usage:

-* Run birtha against a single hostname.
+* Run birtha against a single host.
 Default config file will be used.
 ```
-./birtha.sh user@HostName
+./birtha.sh user@hostname
 ```

 * Run birtha against a single IP, and specify a config file via file path.